-Typical conjugation reactions adapted in our laboratory are amide bond formation through preactivated carboxylate, such as NHS ester or carbodiimide DCC with amine; thioether formation through maleimide/alkyl halide with sulfhydryl; hydrazone/oxime formation through ketone/aldehyde and hydrazine/aminoxy, and reductive amination to conjugate aldehydes and amines.
-Other less common bioconjugation reactions with highly chemoselective nature, such as, cycloadditional reaction, click chemistry (Cu(I)-promoted azide-alkyne [3+2] cycloaddition), the Diels–Alder reaction, and photochemical reactions involving azides, diazirine erivatives, psoralen compound.
+Typical conjugation reactions adapted in our laboratory are amide bond formations through preactivated carboxylate, such as NHS ester or carbodiimide DCC with amine, thioether formation through maleimide/alkyl halide with sulfhydryl, hydrazone/oxime formation through both ketone/aldehyde and hydrazine/aminoxy and reductive amination to conjugate aldehydes and amines.
+Other less common bioconjugation reactions have a highly chemoselective nature such as, cycloaddition reaction, click chemistry (Cu(I)-promoted azide-alkyne [3+2] cycloaddition), the Diels–Alder reactions and photochemical reactions involving azides, diazirine derivatives and psoralen compounds.

 Some commonly used cross-linking reagents include:

 - Glutaraldehyde - links carrier molecules to N-terminus of peptide